david-gimeno/evaluating-end2end-spanish-lipreading/README.md

 ## License

 It is noted that the code can be used for research and/or benchmarking purposes.
-It is now allowed to use the code for commercial purposes.
+It is not allowed to use the code for commercial purposes.

 ## Citation